© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Crop mark complex, Orsett is a scheduled monument protected by Historic England under reference 1002134.
 View the official record →

-Crop mark complex, Orsett is a prehistoric site in Essex revealed through crop marks and surface finds spanning multiple periods from the Neolithic through to the Iron Age.
+Crop mark complex, Orsett is a prehistoric and Romano-British settlement site in Essex comprising multiple enclosures and structures visible primarily as crop marks in aerial photography.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002134.

 Crop mark complex, Orsett is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002134.